pikeheadsim/CF_to_DTC/README.md

 Simple program to upload waypoints in DCS from CombatFlite XML exported files.
 CombatFlite is a widelly used tool to plan missions in DCS and this code is intended to provide direct data transfer cartridge capabilities from CombatFlite exported files.

-It's using the lua files from (dcs-dtc):  [https://github.com/the-paid-actor/dcs-dtc] based en [https://github.com/aronCiucu/DCSTheWay/tree/main/src]
+It's using the lua files from (dcs-dtc):  [https://github.com/the-paid-actor/dcs-dtc] based on [https://github.com/aronCiucu/DCSTheWay/tree/main/src]

 If you have dcs-dtc installed this should work out of the box, just run CF_to_DTC.exe.
 The prgram can also export the .json files compatible with dct-dtc in case you want to use the extra features available there.